 Formulated with glycolic acid, these aluminum-free deodorant pads are designed to keep odor at bay for up to 24 hours.
-They work by gently exfoliating dead skin and build-up to inhibit bacteria from harboring under the arms.
+They promise to gently exfoliate dead skin and build-up to inhibit bacteria from harboring under the arms.

 Available in six delicious scents, this aluminum-free deodorant is super fun for anyone who loves a pop of color, as you get to pick the color of the minimalist, label-free tube it comes in.